AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+#### UC03 - Add an event

+**Actor:** User

 **MSS**

-1. User requests to list persons
+1. User requests to create a new event.
-2. AddressBook shows a list of persons
+2. ResiConnect saves the event details.
-3. User requests to delete a specific person in the list
+3. User requests to add participants (student/staff/external party) to the event.
-4. AddressBook deletes the person
+4. ResiConnect saves the event details.

     Use case ends.

 **Extensions**

+* 1a.
+The data (date, compulsory field) format is incorrect.
+  * 1a1.
+ResiConnect shows an error message.
+  * 1a2.
+User enters updated details.

+    Step 1a1-1a2 is repeated until the data entered is valid.

+    Use case resumes from step 2.

 * 2a.
-The list is empty.
+The data format (student index/staff index/external party index) is incorrent.

+    * 2a1.
+ResiConnect shows an error message.
+    * 2a2.
+User enters updated details.

+      Step 1a1-1a2 is repeated until the date entered is valid.

+      Use case resumes from step 3.

+#### UC04 - Delete an event

+**MSS**

+1. User requests to list all events.
+2. ResiConnect shows a list of events.
+3. RF request to delete an event.
+4. ResiConnect deletes the event and updates the list.

     Use case ends.

+**Extensions**

+* 2a.
+The list of events is empty.

+    Use case ends.

 * 3a.
-The given index is invalid.
+The selected event name is invalid.

     * 3a1.
-AddressBook shows an error message.
+ResiConnect shows an error message.
+    * 3a2.
+User enters updated valid event name.

+      Step 3a1-3a2 is repeated until the date entered is valid.

-      Use case resumes at step 2.
+      Use case resumes from step 4.

-*{More to be added}*

 ### Non-Functional Requirements